nguyentuan0604/playwright-demo/README.md

 2. Add appropriate test tags for new test suites
 3. Update environment configurations as needed
 4. Ensure all tests pass before submitting changes
+5. Maintain the separation of concerns principle
+6. Add comprehensive error handling for new features

 ## Support